 The Wall Street Journal has noted that it is common to utilize more than one model.
 For example, they highlight the example of the global technology company Sabre Corp., where now roughly 25% of Sabre's 7,500-person staff resume a standard office workweek.
 While about 30%, or 2,250 people, will stay remote, and the remaining 45% will come into the office to collaborate with peers one or two days a week.
 Nevertheless, if you want to be sure that your hybrid working model gives you results you need to trust the workers you have recruited to be able to hold ambitious standards of work ethics anywhere before you can get the benefits of your model.

 Accenture found in their ‘Future of Work Study 2021’ that 63% of high-revenue-growth companies, already enabled multiple models, and allows productivity anywhere.
-While 69% of negative or no-growth companies are still focused on where people are going to physically work, favoring one model of in-office or remote work rather than enabling multiple models and embracing hybrid.
+While 69% of negative or no-growth companies are still focused on where people are going to physically work, favouring one model of in-office or remote work rather than enabling multiple models and embracing hybrid.
 So which group do you want to be in?

 Why Hybrid Working Works

 If you want your employees to stay it is important that flexibility goes both ways.
 If you give them the opportunity for a better work-life balance, where they do not have to go to the office every day you are giving them the gift of getting more done instead of binding them to for example live near their workplace or consequently spend time getting there in traffic.
 You are giving them the option to buy a house further away from headquarters, because they do not need to go to office every day, which gives them time to do much more of what makes them happy or to take care of their responsibilities at home.
+Read up on why you should consider working from anywhere in the blog.

 In return Microsoft Teams noted in their last report, that the average time between their customer’s first and last use of Teams had increased by over one hour.
 The data suggests that people are working more frequently in the morning and evening hours.
 Teams chats in these times outside of the typical workday, have increased between 15% and 23%.
 People also work during the weekend and Teams chats on a Saturday and Sunday have increased over 200%.
 People get their work done when they have time, and on their own schedule from wherever they want.